-- Can be used for exercising all muscles.
+- They can be used to exercise all muscles.

-- Plates can be used on their own to increase difficulty of squats, sit-ups, etc.
+- They can be used on their own to increase difficulty of squats, sit-ups, etc.

-- Dangerous – you'll need to keep them out of reach of children.
+- They can be dangerous – you'll need to keep them out of reach of children.

-- Easy to injure yourself with poor technique and heavy weights.
+- It's easy to injure yourself with poor technique and heavy weights.

 - Value for money.

-- If done properly, you will give yourself an excellent full-body workout that's novel and fun.
+- If done properly, you'll give yourself an excellent full-body workout that's novel and fun.